 Clinical Research Services Guidelines & Application Process

-- STEP 3: Obtain CRS Advisory Committee Approval
+- STEP 4: Obtain CRS Scientific Advisory Committee Approval

 - Questions?
 Contact CRS Protocols Manager

 STEP 1: Complete and submit CRS Budget Request Form

 - CHORI Hospital: A separate application to the CHRCO Institutional Review Board is required. [ Get Form ]

 - Veterans Affairs Medical Center: Investigators seeking to conduct research within the VA CRS must have protocols approved by the VA R&D committee in addition to CHR and CTSI-AC Approval.